mnakalay/Concrete5-Super-User-recovery/README.md

 Put your own security password in place of `YourPasswordHere` and save. **Your new password can only use numbers and letters and no spaces**.
 So if your new password is *mySafetyPassword*, you will have

     $authorizationPassword = "mySafetyPassword";

-**This is not your new Super User password, it is only a security password to make sure others can't use this tool while you are working with it.**

 **And please make it something better than "mySafetyPassword"!!!**